Lawns, provided they have not been extensively treated with pesticides, can present excellent opportunities for helping bees.

 Depending on your circumstances, this could range from allowing a few wildflowers to thrive in a small patch, or converting a large grassed area to meadow.
 If you are going to convert a whole area, you'll need to take into account soil conditions, as well as light, and you'll want to ensure you have a native flower mix.

-Suppliers can usually offer specific advice depending on your circumstances - here is one example.
+Suppliers can usually offer specific advice depending on your circumstances.
 The information I'm presenting on this page however, is general, and includes a range of ideas.

 The idea of long grasses or tall flowers may not be possible or appealing, but there are still ways in which you can create a lawn for bees.

 Do remember, you can also include wildflowers in your flower border.
 Sometimes, we just need to be a bit flexible in our thinking, rather than stick to the usual ornamentals we've grown accustomed to filling our borders with.

 Before you start, do consider what is practical for your circumstances.

 If you have young children who are likely to be running around barefoot or in open-toed sandals whilst bees are foraging, they could get stung.

 In such cases, perhaps it is best to leave it until the children are older, or reserve a particular patch for the bees, where the children are taught to observe whilst wearing appropriate footwear.
 Not that bees are deliberately out to sting anyone - but accidents can happen if a bee is stepped on!

 Also, check for poisonous species.
 If you do not have children or pets, this may not concern you.

 Here are a few ideas to set you on your way to creating a patch that is great for bees and other wildlife: